-Finally, we looked at data from the SDI:SR as our outcome measure, although data were also collected from the parallel SDI: Parent/Teacher Report.
-As described previously, teachers reported that some students (n = 24) were unable to complete the self-report measure in 2017-18 even with the built-in accessibility features and recommended teacher supports, because of the intensity of their support needs, meaning they were not included in the present analyses.
-This decision was made because of other research that has shown disparities in teacher and student reports on self-determination measures (Shogren, Anderson, Raley, & Hagiwara, 2018), however, future research is needed to examine the relationship between scores on the SDI:PTR and teacher-perceived fidelity, examining if similar patterns hold when teachers are reporting both on fidelity and student outcomes.
-Lastly, we included all data on teacher perceptions of fidelity of implementation in 2016-17 and 2017-18, even if teachers only participated for one year due to attrition resulting from changes in teacher status (e.g., moved, retired, changes in assignment).
-And, we only examined student outcomes in 2017-18.
-Future work is needed to explore specific teacher and student trajectories over time, to examine if there are other contextual factors that influence fidelity outcomes, particularly factors that impact teacher fidelity over time and the relationship to longer-term student outcomes.
+Finally, we looked at data from the SDI:SR as our outcome measure, although data were also collected from the parallel Self-Determination Inventory: Parent/Teacher Report (SDI:PTR).
+As described previously, teachers reported that some students (n = 24) were unable to complete the self-report measure in 2017 to 2018 even with the built-in accessibility features and recommended teacher supports, because of the intensity of their support needs, meaning they were not included in the present analyses.
+This decision was made because of other research that has shown disparities in teacher and student reports on selfdetermination measures (Shogren, Anderson, Raley, & Hagiwara, 2018); however, future research is needed to examine the relationship between scores on the SDI:PTR and teacher-perceived fidelity, examining if similar patterns hold when teachers are reporting both on fidelity and student outcomes.
+Finally, we included all data on teacher perceptions of fidelity of implementation in 2016 to 2017 and 2017 to 2018, even if teachers only participated for 1 year due to attrition resulting from changes in teacher status (e.g., moved, retired, changes in assignment).
+And, we only examined student outcomes in 2017 to 2018.
+Future work is needed to explore specific teacher and student trajectories over time, to examine if there are other contextual factors that influence fidelity outcomes, particularly factors that affect teacher fidelity over time and the relationship to longer-term student outcomes.